Amazon announces new video game streaming service, partnership with Ubisoft

 Luna+ also integrates live-streaming site Twitch, another Amazon property.
 When users scroll through available game titles, they’ll be able see a variety of Twitch creators currently streaming that game.

-Early access for Luna is available now for Fire TV, PC, Mac and via web apps for iPhone and iPad.
+Registration for early access for Luna is available now for Fire TV, PC, Mac and via web apps for iPhone and iPad.
 The Luna team stressed to Engadget that the software is “not a native app in the App Store,” bypassing the game streaming limitations and 30 percent fee on iOS that Microsoft’s xCloud, Google’s Stadia and Fortnite have publicly clashed with Apple over.
 Android availability is coming soon.

 Read more